Shopping for Frugal Clothing at Rummage Sales

 5. Don't be afraid to barter.
 Unlike a retail store, rummage sales are priced according to whatever the seller wishes to get out of them.
 Many sellers price their items a little higher than they think it's worth because they know that someone will try and barter.
 If you plan on buying a bunch of items, try and see if they will give you a bulk deal.
 Good sellers will know that items are only worth what someone is willing to pay, not based on brand new value.

-Do you shop rummage sales for clothing?
+Do you shop for frugal clothing at rummage sales?
 What rules do you follow?
 What are some of your best bargains?

 Disclaimer: This post may contain a link to an affiliate.
 See my disclosure policy for more information.